Skip to main content

 Spruce Lake sits at a C on the grading scale — not impaired, not pristine, with summer measurements that vary year to year.
 The lake's weakest score is on Secchi depth — the water looks more turbid than its phosphorus number alone would predict.

 Eutrophic conditions are the baseline here: clarity drops noticeably in late summer, and dissolved oxygen near the bottom can become a concern.
 The lake's maximum depth is not yet documented in state morphometric records — context for its physical structure remains limited.
 The lake's surface area is not consistently recorded across state datasets — physical context remains partial.
-Within Carlton County's 33 graded lakes, Spruce Lake ranks 21 — below the local median, though not at the bottom.
+Spruce Lake ranks 14 of 33 in Carlton County — solidly in the upper half of the local distribution.

 No invasive species are currently listed at Spruce Lake — the lake remains off the Minnesota infested-waters roster.
 The state fisheries records do not list documented species for Spruce Lake, which usually reflects a lack of formal fisheries survey work rather than an empty lake.
 No formal public access is documented at Spruce Lake — most use is by shoreline residents and their guests.
 Multiple sampling years from Minnesota PCA volunteers and partner agencies back the grade, so the letter should hold steady absent a major watershed shift.